Watersports-- Kayak, Canoe, Raft!

 A wide range of paddling opportunities are available in the North Country.
 With several great rivers within a half hour of Colebrook, the Great North Woods is an excellent place to try your hand at canoeing, kayaking and white water rafting.
 To the north, the Connecticut Lakes and River offer miles of secluded waterways teeming with fish and wildlife- perfect for exploring with canoes or kayaks.
 To the east lie three primary New England white water destinations- The Androscoggin, the Rapid and the Magalloway River.
 In addition to white water adventure, Lake Umbagog National Wildlife Refuge offers great fishing, camping opportunities and wild life tours.

-For more information on white water rafting, canoe, boat and kayak rentals or wildlife boat tours contact any of the agencies below.
+For more information on white water rafting, canoe, boat and kayak rentals contact:

 Lopstick: (800) 538-6659